Guztaver/regulacao/CONTRIBUTING.md

-# Contributing to Regulação List
+# Contributing to Lista da regulação

-Thank you for your interest in contributing to Regulação List!
+Thank you for your interest in contributing to Lista da regulação!
 This document provides guidelines and information for contributors to help maintain code quality and ensure a smooth collaboration process.

+Made with ❤️ by Gustavo M. (https://github.com/guztaver)

 ## Table of Contents